luizpauloprado/GHFollowers/README.md

 ### Present vs. UINavigationViewController
 In iOS development, present and UINavigationController offer distinct ways to transition between view controllers. present is used for modally displaying a view controller, often for actions like alerts or temporary workflows, while a UINavigationController manages a stack of view controllers with a navigation bar and back button for hierarchical navigation.

+### Enum vs. Structures
+In Swift, both structs and enums are value types, but they serve different purposes.
+Structs are used to group related data and functionality, while enums are used to define a set of related values.
+Structs are copied when passed around, making them suitable for representing simple data structures.
+Enums, on the other hand, are used to represent a fixed set of related values, ensuring type safety and preventing unexpected values.

 ## To do
 - Create a screen from scratch